MariaDB MaxScale Configuration & Usage Scenarios

 Logging to shared memory may be appropriate if log_info and/or log_debug are enabled, as logging to a regular file may in that case cause performance degradation, due to the amount of data logged.
 However, as shared memory is a scarce resource, logging to shared memory should be used only temporarily and not regularly.

 Since MariaDB MaxScale can log to both file and syslog an approach that provides maximum flexibility is to enable syslog and log_to_shm, and to disable maxlog.
-That way messages will normally be logged to syslog, but if there is something to investigate, log_info and maxlog can be enabled from maxadmin, in which case informational messages will be logged to the maxscale.log file that resides in shared memory.
+That way messages will normally be logged to syslog, but if there is something to investigate, log_debug and maxlog can be enabled from maxadmin, in which case informational messages will be logged to the maxscale.log file that resides in shared memory.
+But note that log_debug messages will only be available if MaxScale has been built in debug mode.

 By default, logging to shared memory is disabled.